Luke Hannant: Port Vale

 On 18 January 2018, Hannant signed an 18-month contract with EFL League Two side Port Vale after being signed for an undisclosed fee – reported to be a low five-figure sum – by Neil Aspin, his former manager at Gateshead.
 Despite being a newcomer to the English Football League, he was described as "a rare positive for the Valiants in a difficult start to 2018", and credited his good start to his career to the support of fellow midfielders Michael Tonge, Antony Kay and Danny Pugh.
 On 17 March, he scored his first goal in the Football League with curling effort from outside the box in a 2–2 draw with Stevenage at Vale Park; he went on to say that "I was a bit speechless when it went in".

-He began the 2018–19 season in good form on the left-side of midfield, scoring two goals in the opening five games, including a brilliant curling free-kick away at Carlisle United.
+He began the 2018–19 season in good form on the left-side of midfield, scoring two goals in the opening five games, including a brilliant curling free kick away at Carlisle United.
 This led to reports that he was being monitored by EFL Championship club Bolton Wanderers.
 However, despite making 50 appearances during the campaign, manager John Askey confirmed that he would not be offering Hannant a new contract on 16 May.

 Cambridge United

-On 28 May 2019, Hannant returned to Cambridge United to sign on a two-year deal with an option for a further year.
+On 28 May 2019, Hannant returned to Cambridge United to sign a two-year deal with an option for another year.
 Manager Colin Calderwood said that "Luke has good experience in senior football and caught my eye against us at the Abbey".
 He picked up an ankle injury in February 2020 and was sidelined for six weeks.
-However the COVID-19 pandemic in England meant that he had to wait until August to complete a full day's training with the club.
+However, the COVID-19 pandemic in England meant that he had to wait until August to complete a full day's training with the club.

 He enjoyed a strong first half to the 2020–21 season, playing on both wings and either side of a midfield diamond, providing eight assists and scoring five goals by February.
 Cambridge went on to secure promotion at the end of the season, with Hannant scoring seven goals from 48 appearances.

 Colchester United

-Hannant opted to leave Cambridge after failing to reach an agreement on a new contract and chose to remain in League Two, joining Colchester United on a two-year deal on 10 June 2021.
+Hannant left Cambridge after failing to reach an agreement on a new contract and chose to remain in League Two, joining Colchester United on a two-year deal on 10 June 2021.
 Hannant stated that "I'm 27 now and I needed to go somewhere where I know I'm going to play a lot of minutes".
 He made his debut at the Colchester Community Stadium on 14 August 2021, coming on as a substitute in Colchester's 1–0 defeat to Northampton Town.
 He was a regular first-team player under Hayden Mullins, before being sidelined by interim head coach Wayne Brown.
 He made 27 starts and 16 substitute appearances in the 2021–22 season, picking up two assists and five yellow cards.
 He featured in 29 matches during the first half of the 2022–23 campaign, scoring three goals.
+Hannant was released at the end of the season.